 The two-year Ph.D. degree program at the Institute for the Advanced Study of Human Sexuality requires only two classes devoted to understanding physical sexual skills: the basic and the advanced class.
 This is woefully inadequate.
 I compare that to requiring only two classes in biology before becoming an MD.
 The American Association of Sex Educators Counselors and Therapists’ certification requirements has also greatly under-emphasized knowledge of physical sexual skills as well.
 I read the published works of sex therapists and sexologists who have completed these programs and/or certifications and their information has, at best, yet to surpass both what I learned from my mentor, other sex education professionals, pre existing resources, and what I have researched and developed independently.
 At worst, some of these works specifically deride the need for physical sexual skill set building, which does nothing but turn the clock back.

 Today’s academic sex research is not all bad.
-Like I said, I do agree with some of it and some of it is well-executed.
+Like I said, I do agree with some of it and there are is well-executed studies.
 For example, there was a study that found over ninety percent of the heterosexual women in the experiment were more sexually attracted to a man with a deep voice.
-I discussed this with women in my sphere and found the same sentiment.
+I discussed this with straight women in my sphere and found the same sentiment.
 I then contextualized this information successfully into my sex life coaching work for heterosexual men in support of using a deeper tone especially during sex.
-Moreover, how to physically do that and combine that with the correct mental place and intentions.
-Real world contextualization of strong scientific findings is an important role played by a sex life coach.
+Moreover, how to physically do that and combine that with the correct mindset and intentions.
+Real world contextualization of strong scientific findings is crucial.
+If you can’t apply a statistic or study conclusion to a real world client, what good is it?
 My mentor Betty once told me that a psychologist once called her sex coaching work, “The applied science division of sexology.”

 I am not anti-academic.
-I also find fault with non-academic sex education and therapy/coaching sources.
-A lot of the information from this group is sophomoric, biased for profit, crudely understood and taught, or makes absurd claims that are patently false.
+I also find different kinds of fault with non-academic sex education and therapy/coaching sources.
+A lot of the information from this group is sophomoric, biased or misleading for profit, crudely understood and taught, or makes absurd claims that are patently false.

-I am a natural skeptic who demands solid proof and replicable incidences that can be reliably taught to my clients; not vaguely presented sexual instruction, questionable statistical findings that fall flat in the face of strong sexual skills, and from some sex educators, what amounts to urban legends to sell their product.
+I am a natural skeptic who demands solid proof and replicable incidences that can be reliably taught to my clients; not vaguely presented sexual instruction decorated with hearts-and-flowers romance, questionable statistical findings that fall flat in the face of strong sexual skills, and from some sex educators, what amounts to urban legends to sell their product.
 I incorporate new sex life enhancement and issue resolution methods as they prove themselves to me.

 I agree that the straight male demographic is the largest one out there out there that needs to spend more time developing greater sexual sophistication.
 I fully acknowledge the wrongs that mankind has perpetrated against womankind.
 However, not every man goes down those roads.
 Some men want the very best for themselves and for the women in their lives and are also angered by what men have and have not done for or to women.